 Through specialized practice, Athletico is able to better serve our industrial customers and patients.
 This is because Athletico offers a variety of clinical programs to support therapists and athletic trainers who have profound interest and passion in niche specialty practice.
 Within each program are clinical pathways for professional development that include and are not limited to mentoring opportunities, internal/external coursework for skill development, relationship building via physician observation, community outreach events and marketing support in order to develop a skillset from entry-level to master clinician. (more…)

-The need to decrease sitting time and increase activity in the workplace is more important than ever.
-Some companies and workers are investing in “sit to stand desks” in order to help offset the lengthy sitting times associated with their work.
+The need to decrease sitting time and increase activity is more important than ever.
+Some workers are investing in “sit to stand desks” in order to help offset the lengthy sitting times associated with their work.

 Musculoskeletal disorders (MSD) cost business in the United States more than $20 billion a year1, but many of these injuries may actually be preventable in nature.

 When a workplace injury occurs, not only is the worker’s health impacted, but lost time, turnover, surgery, emergency medical record, insurance premiums, and Occupational Safety and Health Administration (OSHA) recordable instances can also impact a business’s bottom line.
 However, by investing in the workforce now, businesses can support the health and wellness of their employees and set themselves up for financial savings in the long run.

 Providing a great experience for guests is the goal of every hotel, but doing so is a team effort.
 In fact, a lot of people are responsible for a hotel guest’s smile – from the employees that are passed in the hallway to those that come and tidy up the rooms on a daily basis.
 Many of these employees can feel the work they do right down to their bones and joints.
 This is because musculoskeletal injuries in hotel employees is common, particularly among housekeepers.